The Difference between Welding Blankets and Drapes

 Elliotts has a wide range of products designed to protect workers and their equipment from the hazards associated with welding/fabrication processes.
-With so many options to choose between — each of which have been manufactured from high-quality temperature resistant fabrics — it is understandable to be overwhelmed by the options.
+With so many options to choose between — each of which have been manufactured from high-quality temperature-resistant fabrics — it is understandable to be overwhelmed by the options.
 Fortunately, the difference between welding blankets and drapes is quite simple.

 Elliotts offers two fabrics for blankets: Heatshield and T1000.
 Both are manufactured from E Glass Fibre – a non-combustible, flexible material specifically designed to retain heat.
 Heatshield blankets can withstand a continuous working temperature of 500°C, while T1000 can withstand up to 800°C. Both come in either 900x1800mm/1800x1800mm sizes, although special sizes and roles are available on request.

 Similar to welding blankets, welding drapes are also used as a shield.
 They are used to protect an immovable object in potential danger from nearby welding.
-To be truly effective, a drape should be carefully positioned so that the splatter and dross runs off the fabric.
+To be truly effective, a drape should be carefully positioned so that the splatter and dross run off the fabric.
 Elliotts has three types of welding drapes: NeoWeld, SilicaGlass, and Leather.

 NeoWeld is the most popular, being made of E-Glass fabric coated in flame-retardant neoprene that allows the weld splatter to slide off.
-It has a continuous working temperature of 260 °C, and comes in 900x1800/1700x1800mm sizes, or are custom-made by request.
+It has a continuous working temperature of 260 °C, and comes in 900x1800/1700x1800mm sizes, or is custom-made by request.

 Leather drapes are the most economical option and are carefully manufactured from selected chrome split leather.
 It comes in a wide variety of sizes — 900x1800mm/1800x1800mm/2000x2000mm/3000x3000mm — with even more options available by request.
 Leather drapes can withstand a continuous working temperature of up to 80°C.

 SilicaGlass drapes are a premium option that can be used confidently over sensitive areas.
-It has a silica content of 96% and can withstand substantially higher temperatures than the alternatives, reaching a continuous working temperature of up to 1000°C. It comes in 300x300mm/900x1800mm/1700x1800mm, or can be cut to custom specifications by request.
+It has a silica content of 96% and can withstand substantially higher temperatures than the alternatives, reaching a continuous working temperature of up to 1000°C. It comes in 300x300mm/900x1800mm/1700x1800mm or can be cut to custom specifications by request.